Which city is cheaper, Berlin or Kuala Lumpur?

 It's quite rainy in Kuala Lumpur.
 In January, Kuala Lumpur usually receives more rain than Berlin.
 Kuala Lumpur gets 239 mm (9.4 in) of rain, while Berlin receives 40 mm (1.6 in) of rain each month for the winter.

 Both Berlin and Kuala Lumpur during the spring are popular places to visit.
-Plenty of visitors come to Kuala Lumpur because of the warm tropical climate that lasts throughout the year.
+Plenty of visitors come to Kuala Lumpur because of the warm climate and sunshine that lasts throughout the year.
 Also, many travelers come to Berlin for the activities around the city.

 In the spring, Kuala Lumpur is much warmer than Berlin.
-Typically, the spring temperatures in Kuala Lumpur in April are around 28°C (82°F), and Berlin is about 9°C (47°F).
+Typically, the spring temperatures in Kuala Lumpur in April average around 28°C (82°F), and Berlin averages at about 9°C (47°F).

 In the spring, Kuala Lumpur often gets more sunshine than Berlin.
 Kuala Lumpur gets 199 hours of sunny skies this time of year, while Berlin receives 160 hours of full sun.